Same-sex marriage in Maine: 2012 initiative

 On June 30, 2011, EqualityMaine and Gay & Lesbian Advocates & Defenders (GLAD) announced plans to place a voter initiative in support of same-sex marriage on Maine's November 2012 ballot.
 The title of the citizen initiative was An Act to Allow Marriage Licenses for Same-Sex Couples and Protect Religious Freedom, and the text of their proposed ballot question was:

 On July 27, 2012, Secretary of State Charlie Summers released the final wording of the ballot question.
 The question on the November ballot read:

 On January 26, 2012, supporters delivered over 105,000 petition signatures for the initiative to the Secretary of State's office, exceeding the minimum of 57,277 required signatures.
-The Secretary of State announced on February 23 that the office verified 85,216 signatures, qualifying it for the November 2012 ballot.
+The Secretary of State announced on February 23 that the office verified 85,216 signatures, qualifying it for the November 2012 ballot as Question 1.
 The 2012 campaign to legalize marriage for same-sex couples in Maine was led by a group called Mainers United for Marriage.
 Several groups had also formed in opposition.

 On November 6, 2012, in a reversal of the vote three years earlier, Maine became one of the first U.S. states to approve same-sex marriage through a ballot initiative and the fifth New England state to legalize same-sex marriage.
 The results were a reverse of those seen in the 2009 referendum, with 53 percent in favor and 47 percent opposed.
 Maryland and Washington voters also approved same-sex marriage the same day.
-The definition of marriage in the state of Maine is now the following:
+The law provides that same-sex marriages "validly licensed and certified in another jurisdiction [must be] recognized for all purposes under the laws of this State".
+Further, the definition of marriage in Maine is now the following: